fabcolonna/polito-cas-landtiger-lib/README.md

-# Keil + Custom Peripherals Interface for the LandTiger board
+# Custom Peripherals Library for the LandTiger LPC1768 board

 ## What's this?